rogorido/sistercities/sistercities.md

 # Graphics with ggplot2

-In R there are several possibilities to create graphs: the packages provided by the standard installation of R, the package [lattice](https://cran.r-project.org/web/packages/lattice/index.html), and [ggplot2](http://ggplot2.org/) which is the system we will learn in this lesson.
+There are several possibilities to create graphs in R: you can use the packages provided by the standard installation of R, the package [lattice](https://cran.r-project.org/web/packages/lattice/index.html), and [ggplot2](http://ggplot2.org/), which is the system we will learn in this lesson.

 ggplot2 has many advantages: